ISAITB/docs-itb-ta/source/serviceHealth/index.rst

 User interface communications
 +++++++++++++++++++++++++++++

-This check ensures that there is nothing impeding communication between the test bed's backend and its user interface running in the user's browser.
+This check ensures that there is nothing impeding communication between the Test Bed's backend and its user interface running in the user's browser.
 An issue here is in almost all cases blocking, as users will be unable to receive updates from the test engine regarding ongoing tests.

-Problems here could be due to configuration issues in the test bed's installation that prevent communications, but also due to intermediate networking components that are configured to block specific protocols unless whitelisted.
+Problems here could be due to configuration issues in the Test Bed's installation that prevent communications, but also due to intermediate networking components that are configured to block specific protocols unless whitelisted.

 .. _serviceHealth_overview_engine: